naschidaniel/fly-tirol/README.md

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam
 ```

-### The ./static/media folder

-All images are stored in the [./static/media](./static/media).
-The metatags alt and title are stored in the file './static/media.json'.
-The updated 'media.json' can be downloaded from the latest build process.

 ## License
 The source code is licensed under the MIT licence.
 Please read the [LICENSE](LICENSE.md) File for more information.